 Your eligibility for Housing Benefit or the Universal Credit Housing Costs element depends on your housing status.

-Private sector tenants - people who rent from a private landlord - have their Housing Benefit or Universal Credit Housing Costs element worked out based on the appropriate Local Housing Allowance (LHA) rate.
+Private sector tenants - people who rent from a private landlord - have their help with housing costs worked out based on the appropriate Local Housing Allowance (LHA) rate.
 Instead of being based on the actual rent you pay it is based on a standard allowance for each area and the property size your household is thought to need.
 For more information see Local Housing Allowance.

-Help is available for some people to help meet the cost of interest payments on their mortgage.
+Help is available for some people to meet the cost of interest payments on their mortgage.
 From April 2018 this help takes the form of a repayable, interest accruing loan not a benefit.
-In order to get this help you must be claiming Pension Credit (guarantee credit), Income Support, Jobseeker's Allowance (income-based) or Employment and Support Allowance (income-related).
+In order to get this help you must be claiming Pension Credit, Income Support, Jobseeker's Allowance (income-based), Employment and Support Allowance (income-related) or Universal Credit.
 For more information see help with housing costs.

 If you live in supported accommodation you will receive care, support and supervision from your landlord.
 In order to meet the definition in the benefits calculator you should only select this option if the care, support and supervision you receive is more than 'minimal'.
 This is because we assume that people selecting supported accommodation are exempt from the benefits cap and under occupation rules, and only where you receive more than 'minimal' support will this be true.

 If you live in supported accommodation any help with housing costs will be covered by Housing Benefit, even if you are claiming Universal Credit for help with other costs.
 For more information see supported exempt accommodation or if you are in doubt please check with your landlord.
 If your accommodation is not exempt please instead select ‘tenant – social and voluntary’.